JacklyChen/JCrash/README.md

 and the user will have to manually shut down the app (for which there will be no crash report).
 With deadlock detection enabled, a watchdog timer is set up.
-If anything holds the main thread for longer than the watchdog timer duration, KSCrash will shut down the app and give you a stack trace showing what the main thread was doing at the time.
+If anything holds the main thread for longer than the watchdog timer duration, JCrash will shut down the app and give you a stack trace showing what the main thread was doing at the time.

 This is wonderful, but you must be careful: App initialization generally